tq1/tqg-sdk-docs/docs/menus/5-Initialize-SDK.md

 - Add `Privacy - Location When In Use Usage Description` to your `Info.plist`.
 The value should be the string that will be shown to the user.

 - Change the `configure` method.
-Now instead of passing each arguments, you use a configuration dictionary, like in the following example:
+Now, instead of passing each argument, you use a configuration dictionary, like in the following example:

 ```objective-c
 NSDictionary *TQGConfiguration = @{@"appId": appid,